Vladi756/Java-Projects/README.md

 # Java-Projects

-A collection of Java Projects ranging from easy to complex.
-The repository will constantly be updated.
+A collection of simple Java projects coded in my spare time.
+Nothing too serious - hopefully something piques your interest.